BogUkraine/knowledge-base/aws/README.md

 * One Zone-IA: Lower-cost option for infrequently accessed data that does not require multiple Availability Zone resilience.
 * Glacier: Low-cost storage for data archiving with retrieval times ranging from minutes to hours.
 * Glacier Deep Archive: Lowest-cost storage for long-term data archiving with retrieval times of 12 hours or more.

+### Replication
+* CRR - Cross region replication - compliance, lower latency access, replication across accounts
+* SRR - Same region replication - log aggregation, live replication between prod and test

+Features:
+* Must enable versioning in source and destination buckets
+* buckets can be in different AWS accounts
+* Replication happens asynchronously

+### S3 Encryption
+* Server-Side Entryption (default)
+* Client-Side Encryption

+### AWS Snow Family
+Offline devices to perform data migrations.

+#### Flow
+1. Request Snowball devices from the AWS console for delivery
+2. Install the snowball client / AWS OpsHub on your servers
+3. Connect the device to the server and copy files using the client
+4. Ship back the device
+5. Data will be loaded into S3
+6. Snowball is completely wiped

+## Databases
+### RDS